-In a similar respect, in questionnaires provided by the Campaign for assessing the MDM, there is almost no emphasis on pushing investigators to ensure that children know they are entitled rights-holders. suggesti that investigators make enquiries from children about the quality of the mid-day meals, particularly in regards to how nutritious the meal is, whether they like it, whether anyone fell ill after eating the midday meal, and so on.
-While it could be argued that the existence of these questions represents an enshrinement of the role of the child, in realitywhileremain passive recipients of the children should .
-In contrast, rights-consciousness in beneficiaries can participate in decision-making.
-For example, achildren taught to understand their rights and actively shape schemes that affect them Ultimately, the promotion of a culture of human rights and more sustainable civic participation of children in the MDM do not resonate as central messages of the National Right to Food Campaign in India. he various pamphlets and primers published by the National Right to Food Campaign focus on the role that community activists can play in the scheme
+In a similar respect, in questionnaires provided by the Campaign for assessing the MDM, there is almost no emphasis on pushing investigators to ensure that children know they are entitled rights-holders.
+The questionnaires ask local investigators to examine whether the nutritional needs of the child are being met and whether the MDM promotes or reinforces any sort of caste discrimination.
+There are suggestions that investigators make enquiries from children about the quality of the mid-day meals, particularly in regards to how nutritious the meal is, whether they like it, whether anyone fell ill after eating the midday meal, and so on.
+While it could be argued that the existence of these questions represents an enshrinement of the role of the child, in reality the framing of these questionnaires treats the presumed investigators as active agents while children remain only as passive recipients of the MDM.
+There is no suggestion or expectation that children should be expressing their opinions of the meals to any one other than the investigators.
+In contrast, an effort to encourage rights-consciousness in beneficiaries would ask whether sites have methods in place by which children can voice their thoughts and opinions of the quality and adequacy of the MDM scheme and participate in decision-making on a regular basis.
+It would also inquire whether the implementation of the MDM scheme is being supplemented by human rights education.
+For example, are children being taught to understand their rights and actively shape schemes that affect them?
+Ultimately, the promotion of a culture of human rights and more sustainable civic participation of children in the MDM do not resonate as central messages of the National Right to Food Campaign in India.

+The various pamphlets and primers published by the National Right to Food Campaign focus on the role that community activists can play in the scheme:

 The next challenge to [achieving] a radical improvement in the quality of midday meals… is likely to require sustained public pressure, as children’s rights tend to have a low priority on the political agenda.
 Everyone can contribute to this effort: public action is needed at all levels, from remote villages to the national capital.
 And there is a role for everyone: parents, teachers, journalists, politicians, researchers, or just concerned members of the community.

-hildren are left definition of who should be participating in public action e.
+Children are left out of their definition of who should be participating in public action in support of an adequate MDM scheme.
 Moreover, the Campaign has involved children in only one of the major demonstrations aimed at keeping the government accountable, although this demonstration was extremely effective.
 On April 9, 2002, shortly after the Supreme Court rulings, the Right to Food Campaign called for a national “Day of Action.”
 It placed pressure on the government to introduce the MDM after the government had failed to achieve implementation by the court-mandated deadline of February 28, 2002.
 With the support and advocacy of the Campaign, “people took to streets across the country demanding the implementation of food related schemes.”
 Moreover, according to the Campaign, this was the first significant step taken where many groups got together to form local coordination committees, thereby boosting the Campaign’s local base.